icebob/fastest-validator/README.md

 ### Simple method
 Call the `validate` method with the `object` and the `schema`.
-> If the performance is important, you won't use this method.
+> If performance is important, you won't use this method.

 ```js
 let Validator = require("fastest-validator");